-PRELIMINARY PROSPECTUS
+PROSPECTUS

-SHARES OF COMMON STOCK
+8,500,000 SHARES OF COMMON STOCK

-SIMILE OF COMMON STOCK Cerulean Pharma Inc. is offering shares.
-We anticipate that the initial public of l public offering, and no public market currently exists for or er share. ır Prior to this offering, there has been r Global Market under the symbol "CERU." no public market for our common stock.
-We have a applied to have our common stock listed on the NASDAQ y" as that term is used in the Jumpstart Our Busine Summary-Implications of Being an Emerging Gr ness Startups Act of 2012, and as such are subject to reduced Growth Company." - e buying any shares, you should carefully read t actors" beginning on page 11 of this prospectus. he Per Share Total Initial public offering pri \$ Underwriting discounts a Proceeds to us, before ex \$ \$ \$ Froceeds to us, before ex penses ψ ψ (1) We have agreed t o reimburse the underwriters for certain expenses s in connection with this offering.
-See "Underwriting." option for a period of 30 days to purchase up to an his right at any time within 30 days after the date o ⁄er- e Commission nor any other regulatory body hospectus.
-Any representation to the contrary is has approved or disapproved of these securities or passed s a criminal offense. l The underwriters expect to deliver the e shares of common stock to investors on or about t , 2014.
-Leerink Partners Canaccord Genuity JMP Securities Wedbush PacGrow Life Scien ıces The date of this prospectus is , 2014.
+Cerulean Pharma Inc. is offering 8,500,000 shares of its common stock.
+This is our initial public offering, and no public market currently exists for our shares

+Prior to this offering, there has been no public market for our common stock.
+Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "CERU."

+We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012, and as such are subject to reduced public company disclosure standards.
+See "Summary-Implications of Being an Emerging Growth Company."

+Investing in our common stock involves a high degree of risk.
+Before buying any shares, you should carefully read the discussion of material risks of investing in our common stock in "Risk Factors" beginning on page 11 of this prospectus.

+Per Share Total Initial public offering price \$7.00 \$59,500,000 Underwriting discount on shares offered to the public(1) \$0.49 \$ 2,149,546 Underwriting discount on shares offered to certain of our existing stockholders(1) \$0.31 \$ 1,259,865 Proceeds, before expenses, to us \$6.60 \$56,090,590

+(1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
+See "Underwriting."

+Certain of our existing principal stockholders and their affiliated entities have agreed to purchase an aggregate of up to 4,113,172 shares of common stock in this offering at the initial public offering price.

+We have granted the underwriters an option for a period of 30 days to purchase up to an additional 1,275,000 shares of common stock to cover any over-allotments.
+The underwriters can exercise this right at any time within 30 days after the date of this prospectus.

+Neither the Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
+Any representation to the contrary is a criminal offense.

+The underwriters expect to deliver the shares of common stock to investors on or about April 15, 2014.

+Leerink Partners

+Canaccord Genuity

+JMP Securities

+Wedbush PacGrow Life Sciences

+The date of this prospectus is April 10, 2014.